toolsplus/nx-forge/docs/reference/executors.md

 Packages the Forge app project named `<nx-forge-app-name>` into a deployable artifact accepted by the Forge platform.
 Expects the build output from `<nx-forge-app-name>` app to be available in the `outputPath` directory.

 ::: info
-The `package` executor is intended to be used with a standard Nx `build` executor, for example, Webpack or EsBuild.
+The `package` executor is intended to be used with a standard Nx `build` executor, for example, Webpack or esbuild.
+Refer to the [migration guide](../guides/migrating-to-package-executor) for more information.

-Read more about this in the following discussion: https://github.com/toolsplus/nx-forge/discussions/86
 :::

 **_Properties_**